-Shepherd’s Pie ranks right at the top for classic comfort food casseroles (or hotdishes like we call them here in the Midwest – if you’re a word nerd like me you can read a bit more here).
-And for good reason: what’s not to love about a saucy scoop of steaming veggies and beef smothered in fluffy mashed potatoes heaped on your plate?!
+Perfect Shepherd’s Pie ranks right at the top for classic comfort food And for good reason: what’s not to love about a saucy scoop of steaming veggies and beef smothered in fluffy mashed potatoes heaped on your plate?!

-While I love cooking, I don’t love spending a ton a time making a meal that gets eaten in a fraction of the time that it took to make it.
-So most of the meals I make need to take 30 minutes or less of hands on time.
-However, for this meal I bend the rule.
-Shepherd’s Pie takes me a little longer to put together than most things I make, because I’m slow like that, but it is totally worth every minute of the hands on prep time.
-Also , this is a great make-ahead-meal.
+While I love cooking, I don’t love spending a ton of time making a meal that gets eaten in a fraction of the time that it took to make it.
+So most of the meals I make need to take 30 minutes or less of hands-on time.
+However, for this meal, I bend the rule.
+Shepherd’s Pie takes me a little longer to put together than most things I make because I’m slow like that, but it is totally worth every minute of the hands-on prep time.
+Also, this is a great make-ahead-meal.
 You can assemble it the night before, then pop it in the oven the next evening and have dinner on the table in a hurry when you need it.